jianglikun/MOASL/README.md

 ## MOAESL
-MOASL: Prediction of mechanism of action from transcriptional signature based on similarity learning!
+MOASL: Prediction of the mechanism of action from transcriptional signature based on similarity learning!

 ##  Dependencies package: